If you struggle with overspending, making the switch to a cash-only budget is the fastest way to tackle the problem.

 In place of actual envelopes, try an app like Qube Money to organize your categories.

-If you’ve been struggling to take control of your spending, I highly encourage you to give the cash envelope method a try.
+If you’ve been struggling to take control of your spending, I highly encourage you to give this cash envelope budgeting system a try.

 The awareness you’ll gain about how you’re spending your money will help you become both more disciplined and more intentional.